-As national planning policy sets out that 20% is generally a suitable benchmark for the level of affordable housing to be provided on a Build to Rent development, these developments are unlikely to achieve the 40% affordable homes as required on other residential developments.
-Given this and that Build to Rent developments will only provide one tenure of affordable housing, it is therefore necessary to limit the proportion of Build to Rent homes within new developments in order to secure the provision of affordable housing to meet our identified need and provide mixed and balanced communities.
-The limit however still needs to enable the resulting number of Build to Rent homes to be sufficient to be viably delivered and managed.
+National planning policy guidance states that 20% is generally a suitable benchmark for the level of Affordable Private Rent homes to be provided in any Build to Rent scheme.
+It therefore follows that Build to Rent developments are unlikely to achieve the 40% affordable homes as required on other major residential developments.
+Given this and that Build to Rent developments will only provide one tenure of affordable housing, the proposed policy direction does not change the overall requirement for 40% affordable housing on major multi-tenure development sites, as set out in proposed Policy H/AH: Affordable housing.
+It may also be appropriate to limit the proportion of Build to Rent homes within new development in order to secure the provision of affordable housing to meet our identified need and provide mixed and balanced communities.
+Any such limits would still need to enable the resulting number of Build to Rent homes to be sufficient to be delivered and managed viably.
+Appropriate policies will be considered when preparing the draft Local Plan, including considering site specific approaches reflecting the Greater